vload/quizzz/README.md

 ## How to contribute to it
 - Create an Issue on GitLab
 - Create a new branch/draft-MR
-- Make feature
+- Make/Develop a feature
-- Open an Merge Request!
+- Open a Merge Request!